At a glance

 - Microscopic examination of stones or crystals: This helps the veterinarian determine what kind they are.

-- Intravenous pyelogram (IVP/excretory urography): To look for small or radiolucent (transparent to x-ray) stones.
-A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine which enables the technician to view the structures of the urinary tract.
+Intravenous pyelogram (IVP/excretory urography): A contrast medium (dye) is injected into a vein that the kidneys excrete via the urine which enables the technician to view the structures of the urinary tract, this can reveal small or radiolucent (transparent to x-ray) stones.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
 If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder which allows urine to drain out of the bladder.